iceisfun/icescript/docs/language.md

 }
 ```

 Loop variables are reassigned on each iteration.
 Use `break` to exit the loop early and `continue` to skip to the next iteration.
+When iterating over an object, the loop variable receives each key as a string.

 ## Literals